trailheadlabs/sotmtrails.us/_posts/2015-05-25-welcome-to-sotmtrails.markdown

 We also recommend checking out [Paul Mach's talk][strava-talk] about how Strava not only uses OSM but is also coming up with intelligent ways to improve it with big data.

 State of the Map US is less than 2 weeks away and we can't wait!
+This site will serve as a central source of information for all of the parks and recreation related activities happening there.
+Check back as we get closer and of course during the conference for updates.

+We'll also be tweeting from various accounts including @trailheadlabs with the hashtag #sotmtrails so keep an eye out for those as well!

 [opentrails-talk]:  http://stateofthemap.us/opentrails/
 [peripheral-data-panel]:  http://stateofthemap.us/peripheral-data-in-osm-panel/